By Louis Golino for CoinWeek …..

 Thomas Uram, who is a member of the Citizens Coinage Advisory Committee (CCAC) and the president of the Pennsylvania Association of Numismatists (PAN), is a fan of domed coins.
 He has written widely about them and has exhibited his extensive collection at many major national coin shows, earning several awards for those exhibits.

 I asked Tom about the proposed basketball coins, and he agreed that issuing them would make the baseball coins less special and that it would not be a good idea to release them in 2019.
-He is not necessarily opposed to issuing them altogether and suggested that there is no particular reason to mark the 60th anniversary of the Basketball Hall of Fame as opposed to another anniversary.
+He is not necessarily opposed to issuing them all together and suggested that there is no particular reason to mark the 60th anniversary of the Basketball Hall of Fame as opposed to another anniversary.
 So why not issue the coins in a different year such as 2024, which has the additional benefit of putting more time between the two sports-themed domed coin programs?

 A final important consideration, which has been an issue of interest to collectors and to the legislators who authorize U.S. commemorative coin programs for years, is the matter of surcharges.
 They have even been the subject of several bills recently that seek to end the practice.